jgeller112/beta_regression_tutorial/README.md

 <img width="2083" alt="Screenshot 2025-03-18 at 1 57 14 PM" src="https://github.com/user-attachments/assets/003c7cfa-393b-408d-8aa6-99bb25f0adfe" />

 #### 2. Open the Project
-Open the R project file `nix-beta_regression_ms.Rproj` in RStudio or Positron.
+- Open the R project file `nix-beta_regression_ms.Rproj` in RStudio or Open folder in Positron.

 #### 3. Build the Environment
 Use Nix to set up the reproducible environment: